raj-khare/swype-bitcoin/README.md

 # Swype bitcoin
-### Create raw P2PKH Segwit transactions purely on client
+### Create a raw P2WPKH Segwit transaction purely on client

 ### Steps:
 1. Download the repo and open it in Xcode